 This course is an introductory study of networking operating system administration.
-Techniques on installation and administration of a Networking Operating System included.
-Tasks will include configuration of routers and switches as well as connecting devices to an LAN.
+Techniques on installation and administration of a networking operating system will be included.
+This course will be conducted using Novell software.
+Tasks include configuration of routers and switches as well as connecting devices to a LAN.

-IST 162 Introduction to Workstation Networking Administration
+IST 162 Introduction to Workstation 2-3-3 Networking Administration